Nathan19971118/Flappy_Bird_Clone/README.md

 How to Run the Game

-Clone this repository:
-bash
-Copy code
-git clone [repository link]
-Open the project in Unity (version 2021.3.30f1 or later).
-Build the game for desktop or mobile platforms.

-Alternatively, you can download the APK and play it on your Android device:
+Download the APK and play it on your Android device.
-Download the APK here

 --------------------------------------------------------------------------------------------------------------